e-finance-frankfurt/server-user/README.md

 # server-user

-The chair of e-Finance held by Prof. Gomber provides associated researchers and students with the compute resources necessary for data-driven research at scale.
+The chair of e-Finance held by Prof. Gomber provides associated researchers and students with the compute resources and data necessary for data-driven research at scale.

 This user repository includes both documentation and utility software for the e-Finance server landscape.